SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ![](./img/device_rt.png)

-### What is the distribution of scroll percentages for Devices?
+!!! question "What is the distribution of scroll percentages for Devices?"
 ``` python
 # Scroll Percentage across Devices
 multiple_subset_feature_visualization(